Gonorrhea symptoms | What are the symptoms of gonorrhea?

 The first sign of gonorrhea in males is usually pain or burning during urination.

 The fist sign of gonorrhea in females is usually quite difficult to spot.
 Oftentimes, the symptoms may mirror a yeast infection or bacterial diagnosis.
+It’s also possible for gonorrhea to feel like a urinary tract infection at first, since it can cause an increased urge to urinate and painful urination.

 What does gonorrhea smell like?